LMS-Community/lms-community.github.io/docs/getting-started/beginners-guide-qnap-docker.md

 If you're still running the QNAP AppCenter version of "LogitechMediaServer", you must know that it hasn't been updated since 2012 (v7.7.2).
 Upgrading using this method is recommended.

-This guide uses our ["official" Docker image](https://hub.docker.com/r/lmscommunity/lyrionmusicserver/).
+This guide uses our ["official" Docker image](https://hub.docker.com/r/lmscommunity/lyrionmusicserver/) (or [from the Github Container Registry](https://github.com/LMS-Community/slimserver/pkgs/container/lyrionmusicserver)).
+Our examples assume you are pulling from Docker Hub.
 Source and the dockerfile of the image can be found [here](https://github.com/LMS-Community/slimserver-platforms/tree/HEAD/Docker).

 ## Assumptions